 The decision whether or not to perform a series of yearly partial Roth conversions is usually not a difficult one.
-How much to convert, however, takes earnest consideration.
+How much to convert to Roth, however, takes earnest consideration.
+Especially now!

-Let’s start simple.
-You have brokerage accounts, pre-tax accounts where you deferred paying taxes during your working years, and Roth accounts where you have already paid the taxes.
+You have brokerage accounts, pre-tax accounts (where you deferred paying taxes during your working years), and Roth accounts where you have already paid the taxes.
 Roth accounts are awesome for legacy, and to control your taxes in retirement!

 In order to control future tax rates of both your ordinary income (which is usually pre-tax accounts in retirement), and your capital gains (which you can do through specific lot identification in your brokerage account), you need to have some tax diversification.

 Now, in 2021, there is legislation to kill after-tax conversions, which means goodbye to the backdoor Roth and the Mega Backdoor Roth option.
 This will limit your ability to have Roth accounts!
 And, there is talk of limiting Roth conversions starting in 2032, depending on your income!